Lake Constance - Highlights & Hinterland

 - Accommodations for 5 nights in a double room with breakfast in lovely boutique hotels

-- Rental bike with 8-speed backpedal or 24-speed freewheel chain/hub gear.
+- Rental bike with 7-speed backpedal or 21/24-speed freewheel chain/hub gear.
 Please specify preference.

 - Luggage transfer from hotel to hotel.
 One piece per person with a max weight of 20 kg.
-Cannot guarantee delivery before 6 pm so please pack accordingly for your cycling itinerary.
+Delivery before 6 pm is not guaranteed, so please pack accordingly for your cycling itinerary.

 - One ferry service from Wallhausen to Überlingen (you will receive voucher)